 - A scattering garden that has been set aside solely or intentionally for this purpose and may be available at cemeteries near you

-- On private property including someone else’s land with the understanding that you should ask for permission especially if you don’t know the landowner
+- On private property including someone else’s land with permission from the landowner

-Another state with a detailed codified law about cremation is South Dakota.
+Another state with a detailed law about scattering cremains is South Dakota.
 According to the South Dakota Legislature, you can scatter cremated remains:

 - Over a public waterway including freshwater rivers and lakes

-- On private property as long as you ask permission from the land or property owner
+- On private property as long as you ask permission from the property owner

 Get Help Planning Your End-of-Life Decisions Today